Proof-of-Learning is Currently More Broken Than You Think

-{\bf Verification:} Without loss of generality, the verifier begins with $W_t$, and uses the information in $(\pBIndex, \pSign, \mathbb{A})$ to locally perform $k$ steps of training to achieve $W'_{t+k}$; the difference between two such weights is termed an {\em update}.
-This is compared against the next stored weight $W_{t+k}$.
+{\bf Verification:} Without loss of generality, the verifier begins with $W_t$, and {utilizes} the information in $(\pBIndex, \pSign, \mathbb{A})$ to perform $k$ steps of training to achieve $W'_{t+k}$; the difference between two such weights is termed an {\em update}.
+The {newly obtained $W'_{t+k}$} is compared against the next stored weight $W_{t+k}$.
 In general, $W'_{t+k} \neq W_{t+k}$ due to entropy arising from low-level components, \eg low-level libraries and hardware~\cite{jagielski2019high, pham2020problems, Zhuang2021randomness}.
-We refer to such differences as noise, or \emph{stochasticity} in training.
-This error limits the maximum $k$ that can be chosen. $W'_{t+k}$ is deemed valid if $d(W_{t+k}, W'_{t+k}) < \delta$, \ie the recreated weight $W'_{t+k}$ is within a $\delta$ error threshold of the original (prover-generated) weight $W_{t+k}$ using some distance function $d$ (typically an $\ell_p$ norm).
-The threshold $\delta$ is fixed statically by the verifier prior to proof verification and is tuned such that $\varepsilon_{repr}(t) < \delta \ll $ \rd, where $\varepsilon_{repr}(t)$ captures the reproduction error due to low-level randomness (at various training steps) and \rd is a reference distance estimated by re-running the training protocol (with varying sources of stochasticity) and recording the deviation upon completion.
-Jia \etal also define normalized reproduction error ($||\varepsilon_{repr}||$) as $\max_t \varepsilon_{repr}(t)/$\rd.
+We refer to such differences as noise or \emph{stochasticity} in training.
+This {noise} limits the maximum {value of} $k$ that can be chosen. $W'_{t+k}$ is deemed valid if $d(W_{t+k}, W'_{t+k}) < \delta$, \ie the recreated weight $W'_{t+k}$ is within a $\delta$ error threshold of the prover-generated weight $W_{t+k}$ using some distance function $d$ (typically an $\ell_p$ norm).
+The threshold $\delta$ is {set} by the verifier prior to proof verification and is tuned such that $\varepsilon_{repr}(t) < \delta \ll $ \rd, where $\varepsilon_{repr}(t)$ captures the reproduction error due to low-level randomness (at various training steps) and \rd is a reference distance estimated by re-running the training protocol {with varying sources of stochasticity} and recording the deviation upon completion. \jia also {defines} normalized reproduction error ($||\varepsilon_{repr}||$) as $\max_t \varepsilon_{repr}(t)/$\rd.

-As will become important when considering spoofing attacks that are cheaper than honest training, we formalize the set of \textit{valid proofs} ending in a particular weight $W_T$ analogous to what was used by Thudi \etal~\cite{thudi2021necessity}.
-Let $A_{D,W_T}$ be the set of $(\mathbf{g},d,\boldsymbol{\delta})$-proofs ending in $W_T$ generated by a specific dataset $D$, \ie those obtained using update rules $\mathbf{g}_i \in \mathbf{g}$ passing thresholds $\boldsymbol{\delta}$ in metric $d$.
-With this formalization of valid proofs, we can associate to {\em honest training} a distribution on the set of valid proofs ending in $W_T$.
+As {the notation} will become important when considering spoofing attacks {in Section~\ref{sec:theory_cheap_spoofing}}, we formalize the set of \textit{valid proofs} ending in a particular weight $W_T$ {similar to what was done by} Thudi \etal~\cite{thudi2021necessity}: Let $A_{D,W_T}$ be the set of $(\mathbf{g},d,\boldsymbol{\delta})$-proofs ending in $W_T$ generated by a specific dataset $D$, \ie those obtained using update rules $\mathbf{g}_i \in \mathbf{g}$ passing thresholds $\boldsymbol{\delta}$ {(\ie $||\varepsilon_{repr}||<\delta$)} in metric $d$.
+With this formalization, we can associate to {\em honest training} a distribution on the set of valid proofs ending in $W_T$.

-\begin{definition}[Honest Training] Honest training is represented by a probability measure $\mu$ on the event space $A_{D,W_T}$. \end{definition}
+\begin{definition}[Honest Training] Honest training is given by a probability measure $\mu$ on the event space $A_{D,W_T}$. \end{definition}